RC Power Supply Guide: Don't Starve Your RC Charger

 Final Thoughts

-Pushing aside the fact that modified server power supplies are the only modular supplies that can grow with you; they are also roughly 1/3rd the cost of similar rated RC power supplies.
+Pushing aside the fact that modified server power supplies are the only modular supplies that can grow with you; they are also roughly 1/2 the cost of similar rated RC power supplies.

-Lastly, if you happen to also have an iCharger 4010 Duo or any other high power RC charger, yet want an economical way to power them; multiple inexpensive used server supplies configured in series work impressively well at about quarter the cost of getting a huge 50V 2000W supply and you won't need a 240V source if you don't want to go to that expense.
+Lastly, if you happen to also have an iCharger 4010 Duo or any other high power RC charger, yet want an economical way to power it; multiple inexpensive used server supplies configured in series work impressively well at about quarter the cost of getting a huge 50V 2000W supply and you won't need a 240V source if you don't want to go to that expense.

 Those were the two main features that sold me.
 The quiet operation and ability to also configure them to run my less powerful chargers as well were sweet icing on the cake bonuses!